AlexBand-Pro/lead-generation-landing-page/README.md

 - Responsive CSS for mobile-first design
 - GSAP (GreenSock Animation Platform) for animations
 - Hosted via GitHub Pages / Netlify

-## Overview
-This project is a streamlined landing page designed for lead generation.
-It leverages vanilla JavaScript and GSAP to create eye-catching animations and transitions within a responsive, mobile-friendly layout.

 ## Key Features
 - Lightweight, framework-free JavaScript implementation